28 November 2024

 Angioplasty or percutaneous coronary revascularisation.
 The first step is to take a coronary angiogram, or perform a coronary catheterisation.
 If an artery is suspected of being totally blocked, then the catheterisation must be performed urgently and without hesitation.
 The patient should be transferred in a medically equipped ambulance to the nearest health centre capable of realising a coronary angiogram.
 In cases of angina or infarction without total occlusion of an artery, the coronary angiogram can be deferred for up to 24 hours.

 Coronary angiography will reveal which artery or arteries are affected.
 Using the catheter that has already been introduced at the patient’s groin or wrist, the doctor guides a small balloon to the site of the obstruction and then inflates it with air.
 And so the procedure helps the artery remain open.
 Additionally, in the majority of cases, a stent (a spring-like metal tube) is inserted to reinforce the lining of the artery and prevent it from closing again.
 This procedure is called an angioplasty with stenting.
+Modern stents are covered with drugs that prevent them from blocking early.
+Inserting a stent often involves extending pharmacological treatment to a second anti-platelet drug for a few months.

 Coronary revascularisation or heart bypass surgery.
 Sometimes more than one coronary artery is blocked or there are multiple lesions which are difficult to treat with an angioplasty.
 An alternative solution for such cases is to perform heart bypass surgery.